Locations:

 Procedure Details

-Your provider will also refer you to other medical professionals — like speech-language pathologists and swallowing specialists — who’ll help you prepare for recovery and life after a laryngectomy.
+You’ll also meet with specialists like speech-language pathologists (SLPs) and swallowing therapists who’ll help you prepare for recovery and life after surgery.

-• Close the incision.
-Finally, your surgeon will close the incision with sutures (stitches).
+• Close the incision: They’ll close the cut with stitches.

 Advertisement